adambard/learnxinyminutes-docs/umka.html.markdown

 	// You can also slice them.
 Start inclusive, end exclusive. part1 := slice(dynNames, 0, 2)
-	// You can ommit the ending index and it will be replaced by the length of the array. part2 := slice(dynNames, 2)
+	// You can ommit the ending index and it will be replaced by the length
+	// of the array.
+	part2 := slice(dynNames, 2)

-	// You can iterate over a string, array and a dynamic array using the for in loop. for index, value in dynNames {
+	// You can iterate over a string, array and a dynamic array
+	// using the "for in" loop.
+	for index, value in dynNames {
 		printf("%d: %s\n", index, value)
 	}